aduursma/parent-pom/README.md

 * SNAPSHOT versions are only allowed during development

 ## Usage
-Include the following in the Maven POM of the Maven module you're working on:
+Include the following in the Maven POM of the Maven module you're working on (or use a derived parent which better suits your needs):

     <parent>
         <groupId>nl.agility.maven</groupId>